 Seed of Hope is Vision Africa’s vocational training programme with four centres located in Nairobi, Kisii, Kitui and Murang’a.

 80% of Seed of Hope’s student population are girls, the majority of whom have not had the opportunity to attend secondary school.
-Seed of Hope works with destitute youths who have been exposed to high-risk situations including child marriage, child prostitution, familial abuse and extreme poverty.
-Students receive counselling and training in life skills, business skills and vocational skills including fashion design, hair and beauty therapy and homecare management over a period of 6 months to 2 years.
+Seed of Hope works with destitute young people who have been exposed to high-risk situations including child marriage, child prostitution, familial abuse and extreme poverty.
+Students can access counselling and training in life skills, business skills and vocational skills including fashion design, motor vehicle mechanics, hair and beauty therapy, basic computer packages and homecare management.
+Courses vary in length from 6 months to 2 years.
 The comprehensive syllabus equips students with the knowledge, practical skills and confidence they require to work towards independence and a self-reliant future.
 Students are granted training and counselling free of charge on the basis of the difficult circumstances from which they come.

 After the completion of training Seed of Hope facilitates the launch of small businesses for graduates.
 “Roots” is managed by Seed of Hope and offers partial funding, consultation and support for the new businesses.
 During the latter half of their training, students are encouraged to generate some of the funds required to set up their business using the skills they have learnt.
 This encourages them to take responsibility for their future and for the success of their businesses.
 Through the establishment of their own small business, graduates are empowered to support themselves and their families and to reach out to their communities.
-This helps break the vicious cycles of poverty and dependency.
+This not only gives graduates a sense of achievement and enhanced self-esteem, it also helps break the vicious cycles of poverty and dependency.

-In March 2014 a new initiative called the “Dhamira Hub” was set up at the Nairobi Seed of Hope centre.
+In March 2014 called the “Dhamira Hub” was established at the Nairobi Seed of Hope centre.
 This incubation hub is a fully kitted out workshop with manual and industrial sewing machines.
-From this base, graduates can start their small business under close supervision and benefit from mentorship from individuals from the world of enterprise.
+From this base, graduates can start their small business under close supervision and benefit from mentorship from individuals from the local community who work in the field of enterprise.